Subminiature Camaras

 Large Image

 Kodak Disc 4000 (1982) One of the original Kodak Disc Camera models.
 In the United States this was the base model followed by the Disc 6000 and the Disc 8000.
 (Ollinger's Camera Collection.)
 All three cameras have a 12.5mm f2.8 fixed focus four element lens and use Kodak HR disc film with fifteen 8 × 10.5mm exposures.
 (Camera-Wiki.)
 The manual is available at manualzz.com.
 It has a built-in Lithium battery designed to last at least five years.
 It is not designed to be replaced by the user.
 With the fixed focus lens you should be at least 4 feet from the subject.
 For all the hype about how advanced disc cameras were, the Kodak Disc 4000 is a essentially a small fixed focus box camera with an electronic flash.
 Mike Eckman (November 17, 2022) has an excellent detailed discussion of the rollout of Kodak Disc cameras including copies of several articles from 1982.
 In order to keep the film perfectly flat, the disc cameras used rigid 7 mil thick Estar base film used in 4 x 5 and 8 x 10 sheet films.
 Earlier 126 and 110 film formats suffered in image quality since they did not have film plates to keep the film flat.
 Kodak also introduced new HR films with smaller grain.
 Eckman states: "Each of the three cameras [Disc 4000, 6000, 8000] had a retail price of $67.95, $89.95, and $142.95.
 A 15-exposure pack of the film itself would carry a retail price of $3.19 with a two pack option for $5.90.
 When adjusted for inflation, each of these prices compare to $210, $280, $440, just under $10, and just over $18 today."
 In the 1984-85 Sears Camera Catalog at page 28 you could get Kodak 15-exposure disc film with pre-paid Sears processing for $6.99, or about $20 in March 2023 dollars.
 That's about 47 cents per print in 1985 or about $1.33 per print in March 2023 dollars.
 The negative was about 1/10 the size of a 35mm negative.
 The disc camera were therefore generally suitable for only small prints.
 This, combined with compact autofocus 35mm cameras becoming less expensive and easier to load, lead to decreased sales of disc cameras.
 Kodak ceased manufacturing disc cameras in 1988.
+It is interesting that some of the features of disc cameras showed up again in smart phones and some compact digital cameras.
+For example, smart phones are flat with small cameras with small sensors on one end of the phone.
+Some compact digital cameras are also basically flat like the disc cameras.
 I don't recall where I got my Kodak Disc 4000.
 It is in good cosmetic condition.
 I can't test it because as I write this on April 20, 2023 I am past the five year life of the battery and further do not have film.

 [Fisher Price 810 Camera by Kodak]